 Part B of the KALAHARI trial.
 Part B of the KALAHARI trial is a 108-patient trial.
-As of the date of this Prospectus, forty-three patients have been enrolled in Part B of the KALAHARI trial.
-The Company intends to undertake an interim analysis of at least 25% of the patients enrolled in Part B of the KALAHARI trial, with data expected before the end of 2022.
-Full topline results are expected in the second half of 2023.
-Approximately 80% of the Proceeds will be used to partially fund Part B of this Trial.
+As of the date of this Prospectus, 86 patients have been enrolled in Part B of the KALAHARI trial.
+An interim analysis was completed in December 2022 on the basis of which it was decided to proceed with the Trial.
+More than two-thirds of the patients have been enrolled in the Trial.
+Full topline results are expected in the fourth quarter of 2023.
+Approximately 80% of the Proceeds will be used to partially fund this Trial.